heliomarpm/helpers/README.md

 ## Dependencies

     This library has no dependencies

 ## 🤝 Contributing

 Please make sure to read the [Contributing Guide](docs/CONTRIBUTING.md) before making a pull request.

-Thank you to all the people who already contributed to project!
+Thank you to everyone who has already contributed to the project!

 <a href="https://github.com/heliomarpm/helpers/graphs/contributors" target="_blank">
   <img src="https://contrib.rocks/image?repo=heliomarpm/helpers" />